The Good: Social Media as a Viable Source of Threat Intelligence

 Figure 14 (bottom) shows the semantical context of the phone numbers that the scammers posted on Twitter.
 Both diagrams show the prevalence of certain keywords used, and the Twitter accounts related to the fake phone numbers and the products they posed as.

 Directly thwarting tech support scams are tricky as they don’t rely on malicious executables or hacking tools.
-They instead prey on unsuspecting victims through.
-Fortunately, Twitter proactively enforces their against abuse.
+They instead prey on unsuspecting victims through social engineering.
+Fortunately, Twitter proactively enforces their policies against abuse.
 Many of the scammers’ accounts we saw, for instance, were quickly taken down.

 Figure 14.
 Keywords used (top) and semantical context (bottom) of tech support scams seen on Twitter

 We saw how certain malware families were coded to connect to social media, using it as an intermediary for their C&C server.
-The, for example, uses Twitter and Telegram to check its C&C server.
+The Anubis Android banking malware, for example, uses Twitter and Telegram to check its C&C server.
 This involves Anubis’ bot herders passing C&C information to the infected Android device.